Q: What Is an Otolaryngologist?

 Q: Will I Require General Anesthesia for Surgery with Balloon Sinuplasty™ Technology?

-Most patients at Cross Timbers ENT undergo general anesthesia for sinus surgery with Balloon Sinuplasty™ Technology, but some patients have had the procedure under local anesthesia.
+Some patients at Cross Timbers ENT undergo general anesthesia for sinus surgery with Balloon Sinuplasty™ Technology, especially if other surgeries such as septoplasty are needed, but other patients are able to have the procedure under local anesthesia.
 Your Cross Timbers ENT doctor can best advise you on your anesthesia options.

 Q: How Long Does It Take to Recover from a Typical Surgery Using the Balloon Sinuplasty™ System?